microsoft/reactxp/docs/docs/components/scrollview.md

 overScrollMode?: 'always' | 'always-if-content-scrolls' | 'never';

 // Snap to page boundaries?
-pagingEnabled: boolean = false; // iOS only
+pagingEnabled: boolean = false; // Android & iOS only
-snapToInterval: number = undefined; // iOS only
+snapToInterval: number = undefined; // iOS only - If set, decelerationRate is set to 'fast'

 // Is scrolling enabled?
 scrollEnabled: boolean = true;